Redsskull/The-Final-Frontier/README.md

 - added media queries for the margin and some different display properties for mobile.
 Appeared good at testing this time.

+- After contrast critique to the form area, found that the wrong color was set in CSS. adjusted to the right one.

+- While looking at the form section also found it to not validate input, added the required attribute to the elements(minus favorite star) to validate.

 ## Validator Testing

 - HTML